Canon 10D vs Panasonic GF5

 The Canon EOS 10D has a native sensitivity range from ISO 100 to ISO 3200.
 The corresponding ISO settings for the Panasonic Lumix DMC-GF5 are ISO 160 to ISO 6400, with the possibility to increase the ISO range to 160-12800.

 For many cameras, data on sensor performance has been reported by DXO Mark.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
-Of the two cameras under consideration, the GF5 has a markedly higher DXO score than the 10D (overall score 4 points higher), which will translate into better image quality.
-The advantage is based on 0.3 bits higher color depth, 0.7 EV in additional dynamic range, and 0.1 stops in additional low light sensitivity.
+Of the two cameras under review, the 10D has a notably higher overall DXO score than the GF5 (overall score 7 points higher), which gives it an advantage in terms of imaging quality.
+This advantage is based on 0.6 bits higher color depth, 0.9 EV in additional dynamic range, and -0 stops of reduced low light sensitivity.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The GF5 indeed provides for movie recording, while the 10D does not.
 The highest resolution format that the GF5 can use is 1080/60i.